How not to hate time tracking

 - I want to stop working overtime;

 Once you have your reasons on paper, time tracking has more of a purpose.
-This is something you can put up on a pinboard, above your work desk, or on a post-it on your monitor.
-As artist and coach Katy Arrington believes, the right motivator can get you through so much mental pushback when working on your productivity.
+This is something you can put up on a pinboard, above your work desk, or on a post-it on your monitor to help you get through mental pushback and level up your productivity.

 Turn time tracking into a game